Dahimi/OllamaForge/README.md

-# **Nexus LLM Hub: Open-Source Platform for Specialized Language Models**
+# **OllamaForge: Crafting Specialized Language Models**

 ## **Overview**
-Nexus LLM Hub is an open-source platform for developing, sharing, and evaluating specialized language models using Ollama.
+OllamaForge is an open-source platform for developing, sharing, and evaluating specialized language models using Ollama.
 Instead of building general-purpose LLMs, we focus on creating highly specialized models for specific domains and tasks - from medical assessment to technical documentation.

-Our mission is to foster a community of specialized LLMs where each model excels at a specific task, making AI more efficient and accessible.
+Our mission is to forge the future of specialized LLMs where each model excels at a specific task, making AI more efficient and accessible.
 Each successful model is automatically published to the Ollama Hub, making it instantly available to users worldwide.

 ## **How It Works**